SidBambah/180_ZombieArcher/README.md

 the UDP sockets.
 Also, UDP ports 10000 and 10002 must be opened in the firewall.

 #### How to Run Unity Game:
-1. Define the IP address of the server in the
+1. Define the IP address of the server in UDPInterface.cs within the Assets folder
+2. Open project in Unity and allow all assets to be imported
+3. Run game by pressing play icon in Unity

 Known Issues